OdooDataFlow/odoo-data-flow/docs/guides/importing_data.md

 * **Field Existence Check**: Verifies that every column in your CSV header corresponds to an actual field on the target Odoo model.
 This immediately catches typos or field name changes between Odoo versions.
 * **Language Check**: For imports into `res.partner` or `res.users`, this check scans the `lang` column in your CSV.
 It then verifies that all required languages are installed and active on the target Odoo database.

+### Advanced Module Dependency Check 🚀

+The Field Existence Check can be made more intelligent for migrations.
+If a field is missing, you can provide a mapping file that links Odoo fields to the modules that define them.
+The tool will then:

+1. **Read the mapping file you provide**

+2. If it finds a module associated with the missing field, it will suggest installing it.

+3. If you confirm, it will automatically install the module using Odoo's API and then re-run the check to confirm the field now exists.

+This turns a hard failure into a proactive, guided fix.

 ### Managing Pre-flight Checks

 * **Disabling Checks**: If you need to bypass these validations for any reason, you can use the `--no-preflight-checks` flag.